 CHRONICLE > The North Revealed is a Living World campaign set in The Northern Hearthlands of the [Fantasy] Steel Realms.
 The Heartland Spark has re-shaped the realm and new opportunity beckons the brave and bold to the north.
 Brought together by circumstance, bound by camaraderie, finding fortune in the conflict of the northlands…

-North Revealed: The Fate of Asil – A Shared Experience of the ORIGINAL campaign characters of the North revealed campaign
+North Revealed: The Fate of Asil – A Shared Experience of the ORIGINAL campaign characters of the North revealed campaign.
+STATUS: COMPLETED FOR PUBLISH.

 West (out of Crestwold, Sabin Bay, and the Hoolip Coast) = NO ENCOUNTERS w/1 water elemental use; West (between Umbak and Tarmysia) = NO ENCOUNTERS; North (past Tarmysian Coast) = NO ENCOUNTERS; North (to the Merchant Cities of the north controlled region) = NO ENCOUNTER